cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md

 You have created and updated the deadline.
 The [section two steps ahead](./1-game-forfeit.md) describes how to use the deadline.

 Before you can do that, there is one other field you need to add.
 Discover which in the [next section](./3-game-winner.md).-->
-Before you can do that, there is one other field you need to add.
-Discover which in the [next section](./3-game-winner.md).-->